-The Pediatric Inflammatory Bowel Disease (IBD) Program at Cedars-Sinai provides diagnosis and treatment services for infants, children, adolescents and young adults with intractable intestinal inflammation resulting from chronic conditions, such as Crohn's disease and ulcerative colitis.
+The Cedars-Sinai Pediatric Inflammatory Bowel Disease (IBD) Program provides diagnosis and treatment services for infants, children, adolescents and young adults with intractable intestinal inflammation resulting from chronic conditions, such as Crohn's disease and ulcerative colitis.

-The Pediatric IBD Program is a facility dedicated to healing children quickly.
-Children from all over the world visit the Center for both the diagnosis and treatment of chronic, sometimes life-threatening diseases.
-The program is designed for patient and family comfort and ensures parents that their child will receive high quality care from world renowned leaders in the field.
-The Pediatric IBD Program uses a multidisciplinary team approach consisting of physicians, nurses, researchers, nutritionists and social workers who focus on individualized medicine.
-The program is patient-focused and provides high quality compassionate care to our patients.
-Currently, our program has cared for over 1000 children, adolescents and young adults with IBD.
+The Pediatric IBD Program is dedicated to healing children quickly.
+Children from all over the world visit the center for the diagnosis and treatment of chronic, sometimes life-threatening diseases.
+The program is designed for patient and family comfort and ensures parents that their child will receive high-quality, compassionate care.
+The Pediatric IBD Program uses a team approach consisting of physicians, nurses, researchers, nutritionists and social workers who focus on individualized medicine.
+The program has cared for over 1,000 children, adolescents and young adults with IBD.

 - Abdominal pain